Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Fill fields "Replace" and "By", specify the type of replacement (raw or regex), then select the properties to update.

+### Remove the literal value of a property

+Simply check the box "Remove string", then select the properties to update.
+The string will be removed, but it can be prepended or appended with another string.
+In that case, the value is kept, else it is removed.

 ### Prepend or append a string